-Under 11g compatibility for SecureFiles, this parameter name specifies the retention policy to be used.
-The value of MAX specifies keeping old versions of LOB data blocks until the space used by segment has reached the size specified in the MAXSIZE parameter.
+In Oracle Database Release 11g, this parameter specifies the retention policy.
+A value of MAX tells the system to keep old versions of LOB data blocks until the space used by the segment has reached the size specified in the MAXSIZE parameter.
 If MAXSIZE is not specified, MAX behaves like AUTO.

-A value of MIN means to use a retention time of the specified seconds.
+A value of MIN tells the system to keep old versions of LOB data blocks for the specified number of seconds.
 A value of NONE means that there is no retention period and space can be reused in any way deemed necessary.
 A value of AUTO tells the system to manage the space as efficiently as possible weighing both time and space needs.

-For details of the RETENTION parameter used with BASICFILE LOBs:

-See Also: "RETENTION Parameter for BASICFILE LOBS" on page 5-8
+For details of the RETENTION parameter used with BasicFiles LOBs, see "RETENTION" Parameter for BasicFiles LOBs" on page 11-8.